Music of The Lord of the Rings: The Rings of Power: Recording and mixing

+Elements

 Leitmotifs

-Writing all of the themes or leitmotifs for the series and ensuring they were distinct and memorable required "every skill [McCreary] had ever learned" throughout his career.
-His approach was to use a unique set of specialty instruments for each theme on top of the orchestra and choir, and he chose a different starting interval so they would all be identifiable by their first two notes.
-He wrote an "anthem" for each culture that the character themes could either align with or not, depending on the characterization, to "clearly express each theme's narrative intention".
-McCreary wrote an A section, a B section, and an introduction for each theme.
+Writing all of the themes or leitmotifs for the series and ensuring they were distinct and memorable required "every skill [McCreary] had ever learned" in his career.
+He used a unique set of specialty instruments for each theme on top of the orchestra and choir, and he chose a different starting interval so the themes would all be identifiable by their first two notes.
+McCreary wrote an "anthem" for each culture that the character themes could either align with or not, depending on the characterization, to "clearly express each theme's narrative intention".
+He composed multiple sections for each theme including introductions and developments.